Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and

 \subsection{Deep Calibrated Regression}

-Next, we use the datasets \textit{Diabetes}, \textit{Boston}, \textit{Airfoil}, and \textit{Forest Fire} analyzed by \citet{Song.2019} to benchmark our SDDR against the two \textit{post-hoc} calibration methods isotonic regression~\citep[IR;][]{kuleshov18a} and the GP-Beta model \citep[GPB;][]{Song.2019} with 16 inducing points.
-The uncalibrated model for the latter two is a Gaussian process regression (GPR) which performed better than ordinary least squares and standard neural networks in \citet{Song.2019}.
-The SDDR directly models the parameters of a normal distribution.
-Here, we only tune the specific structure for the predictors $\eta_{\mu}=\mu,\eta_{\sigma}=\log(\sigma)$, which consist of structured linear and non-linear effects, as well as a DNN for all features (see the Supplement A.2 for details about each model's specification).
-We split the data into 75\% for training and 25\% for model evaluation, measured by negative log-scores. \paragraph{Results} Table~\ref{uci} suggests that compared to other calibration techniques our method yields more stable results, while permitting interpretable structured effects for features of interest.
-Even though we did not fine-tune the output distribution, SDDR performs as good as the benchmarks in terms of average negative~log-scores.
+Next, we use the data sets \textit{Diabetes}, \textit{Boston}, \textit{Airfoil}, and \textit{Forest Fire} analyzed by \citet{Song.2019} to benchmark our SSDR approach against the two \textit{post-hoc} calibration methods isotonic regression~\citep[IR;][]{kuleshov18a} and the GP-Beta model \citep[GPB;][]{Song.2019} with 16 inducing points.
+The uncalibrated model for the latter two is a Gaussian process regression (GPR) which performed better than ordinary least squares and standard NNs in \citet{Song.2019}.
+SSDR directly models the parameters of a normal distribution.
+Here, we only fine-tune the specific structure for the predictors $\eta_{\mu}=\mu,\eta_{\sigma}=\log(\sigma)$, which consist of structured linear and non-linear effects, as well as a DNN for all features (see the Supplementary Material~C.2 for details about each model's specification).
+We split the data into 75\% for training and 25\% for model evaluation, measured by negative log-scores.

+\emph{Results}.
+Table~\ref{uci} suggests that compared to other calibration techniques our method yields more stable results while permitting interpretable structured effects for features of interest.
+Even though we did not fine-tune the output distribution, SSDR performs as good as the benchmarks in terms of average negative~log-scores.